(Continuation of the previous text)

 The previous episode only touched on the surface of the food, and this episode will focus on the main points.

 That night, we checked into the "New Year's Day Town" located in the center of the Anji scenic area.
 I don't know why it has such a name; in fact, it is a very large resort for leisure and conferences.
 It is a five-star hotel complex, combining a resort hotel with a tourist distribution center and commercial services.
-It is a scenic town styled after the Ming and Qing dynasties, with over 1,400 guest rooms, a total construction area of 196,000 square meters, and a total investment of 1.2 billion yuan.
+It features over 1,400 guest rooms, a total construction area of 196,000 square meters, and a total investment of 1.2 billion yuan, all designed in a Ming and Qing dynasty style.

-When we checked in, I started asking the front desk about local specialty foods nearby.
-Although I hadn't fully digested the big meal at "Great Eastern" at noon, searching for local specialties became a daily task.
+When we checked in, we started asking the front desk about local specialty foods nearby.
+Although we hadn't finished digesting the big meal at "Great Eastern" at noon, searching for local specialties became our daily task.

 That night in Anji, we had barbecue on the street, just as "Zibo barbecue" was sweeping the nation, so we chose barbecue for dinner.

-On May 20, after enjoying a sumptuous buffet breakfast at the hotel, we headed to the famous Anji attraction "China Bamboo Sea."
+On May 20, after enjoying a sumptuous buffet breakfast at the hotel, we headed to the famous Anji attraction "China's Great Bamboo Sea."

-The itinerary for that day was to go to Huzhou at noon to seek authentic Taihu river delicacies, play in Huzhou in the afternoon, and arrive at the ancient town of Nanxun in the evening.
+The itinerary for that day was to go to Huzhou at noon to seek authentic Taihu river delicacies, then tour Huzhou in the afternoon, and arrive at the ancient town of Nanxun in the evening.

 Eating river delicacies by Taihu was a unanimous choice made by everyone before we left Beijing, but we hadn't finalized a specific restaurant.
-As the planner of the itinerary, I was also troubled by this.
-After finishing breakfast in Anji, I suddenly remembered that my mother's ancestral home is in Changxing, Huzhou.
+As the planner, I was troubled by this until after breakfast in Anji when I suddenly remembered that my mother's ancestral home is in Changxing, Huzhou.
 Two years ago, I came here with my family to pay respects to our ancestors, so I took out my phone and called my "big cousin."
 My cousin, Mr. Zang Xinmin, is the secretary-general of the Zang Clan Council and the Zang Clan Cultural Research Association in Changxing, Huzhou.
-He accompanied us during our ancestor worship last time.
-We are both 27th generation descendants, and since he is eight years older than me, we refer to each other as cousin.
+He accompanied us during our ancestor worship last time, and since we are both 27th generation descendants, we refer to each other as cousin.

 Fortunately, this call not only included greetings but also solved our problem of where to eat river delicacies at noon.
-My big cousin specially arranged for us to go to a restaurant where locals eat river delicacies and even called the owner to prepare Taihu river seafood for our group from Beijing.
-It's great to have relatives like this locally; not only did it solve our lunch problem, but it also showed that Lao Wang has some face.
+My big cousin arranged for us to eat at a restaurant frequented by locals in Huzhou and even called the owner to prepare Taihu river seafood for our group from Beijing.
+It's great to have relatives like this locally; not only did it solve our lunch problem, but it also gave Old Wang some face.

-At noon, we had the most authentic "Three Whites" and wild river delicacies by Taihu.
+At noon, we enjoyed the most authentic "Three Whites" and wild river delicacies by Taihu.

-It took an hour and a half to drive from Anji Bamboo Sea to a local restaurant in my mother's ancestral home, Changxing, Huzhou, where we enjoyed a rare lunch.
+After driving for an hour and a half from Anji Bamboo Sea, we had a rare lunch at a place where locals eat in my mother's ancestral home, Changxing, Huzhou.

 Taihu white fish, white shrimp, white knife fish, and wild white river eel, along with snail meat, wild yellow eel, fresh bamboo shoots, edamame, and explosive kidney flowers...

-With such good dishes, two bowls of rice were not enough.
+With such great dishes, even two bowls of rice weren't enough.

-Wild Taihu river delicacies are rare and not cheap, but we were very satisfied with the local cooking methods and prices.
+Wild Taihu river delicacies are hard to come by and not cheap, but we were very satisfied with the local cooking methods and prices.
 Ten dishes cost 900 yuan, averaging 100 yuan per person.

-The restaurant was not large, with four private rooms in a villa facing the street, and it was a place for locals to eat river delicacies.
+The restaurant was not large, with four private rooms in a villa facing the street, and it was a place for locals to enjoy river delicacies.

-Since we set off from Beijing, we had been looking forward to this meal by Taihu.
+Since we set out from Beijing, we had been looking forward to this meal by Taihu.
 This meal was truly delightful.

-After the meal, we drove along the lakeside scenic avenue on the southern shore of Taihu for more than ten kilometers, then went to the ancestral hall and village in Jiapu Town, my mother's ancestral home, for sightseeing...
+After the meal, we drove along the lakeside scenic boulevard on the southern shore of Taihu for several kilometers, then went to the ancestral hall and village in Jiapu Town, my mother's ancestral home, for sightseeing...

 In the evening, we had a special late-night snack in the ancient town of Nanxun.